driemworks/fangorn/docs/setup.md

 Entmoot is a TUI for interacting with Fangorn.
 It is similar to quickbeam, but provides better UX.

-1. From the root run: `cargo run -p entmoot`
+1. From the root run: `cargo run -p entmoot` or `./target/debug/entmoot`
 2. To quit hit the ESC key

 ### Iris Visualizer UI

 This is a basic react app, provided as a convenience for now, for deploying new psp22 contracts and for reading data and decoding intents from the iris contract.
+The `start_server` script will start the UI on port 3000.
+It lets you view registered files in the iris contract and decode intents to plaintext.

 ``` sh
 cd ui